 This need for variation in more complex arrangements of linked spaces is tackled more comprehensively in projects by Zaha Hadid, whose work is informed by an interest in parametric design, where spaces can be linked by rhythm, and links achieved through the assistance of computer software, so that many more iterations can be investigated and explored than are possible by hand, by conventional 2D CAD, or even by conventional physical modelling.
 Parametric modelling provides an interrelationship between parts of the building as well as the urban space surrounding it, making the cityscape one of interdependence as, once again, can be found in medieval Oxford.
+The involvement of structural engineers such as Adams Kara Taylor has led to a more ambitious engagement with loadbearing structures.
 The office of Frank Gehry has taken the use of parametric modelling as a tool for generating building forms that would not be possible in a practical sense without computer software and its link to computer aided manufacturing.
 Gehry is concerned that architects produce buildings that are generated by the need to be resolved in 2D as drawings, and that buildings can be seen as mere 'built drawings' rather than being conceived as 'buildings' in the first place.
 Gehry is less interested in loadbearing construction than in the built forms that can be generated from a few material systems which are liberated from the constraints of mass production towards an eventual approach of mass customisation.